TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Bonus Cash Coupon when you spend $75 or more on JCPenney gift cards in store.
 June 5 through 15.

 \*See exclusions and details.
-Father's Day is Sunday, June 15
+Father's Day is Sunday, June 15 shop Father's Day gifts

-Last day for standard shipping.
-Order today to get it before Father's Day.
+Get it by Father's Day. $5 express shipping over $99.

+Select 3 day shipping by 1PM CDT, June 11.

-shop Father's Day gifts Home Sale
+get details Home Sale

 Select items.